techidaily/site-facebook/source/_posts/assessing-the-value-of-online-dislikes.md

 ## Pros to the Dislike Button Hiding Its Numbers

  YouTube recently made waves when it decided to hide the dislike count.
 The dislike button is still there and visible.
 You can click it and dislike a video.
 However, the number of dislikes is hidden.
-You only see the[number of likes](https://www.makeuseof.com/are-likes-essential-for-social-media/) .
+You only see the [number of likes](https://www.makeuseof.com/are-likes-essential-for-social-media/) .

  Let's look at the benefits of not seeing the number of dislikes, starting with YouTube.

 ### Hate Campaigns Leave Less of an Impact

- A major reason YouTube shared for[hiding the number of dislikes](https://www.makeuseof.com/youtube-hiding-dislikes-on-videos/) is hate campaigns.
+ A major reason YouTube shared for [hiding the number of dislikes](https://www.makeuseof.com/youtube-hiding-dislikes-on-videos/) is hate campaigns.

  The company explained that hateful campaigns against creators and their content have always been a part of YouTube culture, and they wanted to do something about it.